Jump directly to main content Jump directly to menu

 In the first year of the programme, students will delve into the core concepts and principles of game development.
 They will have the opportunity to explore four specialisms – game design, game art, and game animation and sound for games– through introductory modules as well as learning about the industry as a whole and the history of the games sector.

-• Game Design Fundamentals: This module provides an overview of game design principles, mechanics, and storytelling techniques.
+Game Design Fundamentals (20 Credits) (GDEV403): This module provides an overview of game design principles, mechanics, and storytelling techniques.
 Students will learn how to conceptualize and develop game ideas and utilise cutting edge game engines to create playable prototypes.

-• 3D Game Art Fundamentals: This module introduces students to the fundamental principles of game art, including 2D and 3D art creation, environment art, and asset integration.
+3D Game Art Fundamentals (20 Credits) (GDEV404): This module introduces students to the fundamental principles of game art, including 2D and 3D art creation, environment art, and asset integration.
 Students will gain hands-on experience with industry-standard tools and software.

-• Game Animation Fundamentals: This module covers the basics of 3D game animation, including the principles of 3D animation, rigging, character movement, and animating objects.
+Game Animation Fundamentals (20 Credits) (GDEV405): This module covers the basics of 3D game animation, including the principles of 3D animation, rigging, character movement, and animating objects.
 Students will develop essential skills in creating dynamic and believable animations for games.

-• Audio Fundamentals: The module is designed to reflect the importance of recording, editing, mixing and implementation within the game audio production process by equipping the student with both the theoretical knowledge and the core operational skills required to work successfully in a modern recording environment.
+Audio Fundamentals (20 Credits) (GDEV406): The module is designed to reflect the importance of recording, editing, mixing and implementation within the game audio production process by equipping the student with both the theoretical knowledge and the core operational skills required to work successfully in a modern recording environment.

 Level 5